Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-Figure~\ref{fig3} shows the change in the characteristics of $p^{\prime}$ signal in the absence of coupling (Fig.~\ref{fig3}(a)) and when the combustor is subjected to delayed acoustic self-feedback for different lengths of the coupling tube (Figs.~\ref{fig3}(b-e)).
-In the absence of such feedback, during thermoacoustic instability (Fig.~\ref{fig3}(a)), we observe large amplitude limit cycle oscillations in the $p^{\prime}$ signal (Fig.~\ref{fig3}(a)-(i)) with a sharp spectral peak at 163.9 Hz corresponding to the fundamental mode of the combustor (Fig.~\ref{fig3}(a)-(ii)).
-The scalogram of the $p^{\prime}$ signal shows continuous distribution of the spectral power throughout the time in a narrow frequency band around 163.9 Hz (Fig.~\ref{fig3}(a)-(iii)).
+Figure~\ref{fig3} shows the change in the characteristics of $p^{\prime}$ signal in the absence of coupling (Fig.~\ref{fig3}a) and when the combustor is subjected to delayed acoustic self-feedback for different lengths of the coupling tube (Figs.~\ref{fig3}b-e).
+In the absence of such feedback, during thermoacoustic instability (Fig.~\ref{fig3}a), we observe large amplitude LCOs in the $p^{\prime}$ signal (Fig.~\ref{fig3}a-i) with a sharp spectral peak at 163.9 Hz corresponding to the fundamental mode of the combustor (Fig.~\ref{fig3}a-ii).
+The scalogram of the $p^{\prime}$ signal shows a continuous distribution of the spectral power throughout the time in a narrow frequency band around 163.9 Hz (Fig.~\ref{fig3}a-iii).
 The introduction of delayed acoustic self-feedback leads to a significant change in the dynamical behavior of the $p^{\prime}$ signal.
-As the suppression of thermoacoustic instability is approached on increasing $L_{\text{c}}$, the dynamics of $p^{\prime}$ signal changes from the state of large amplitude limit cycle oscillations (Fig.~\ref{fig3}(b)) to low amplitude aperiodic oscillations (Fig.~\ref{fig3}(e)) via a regime of intermittent oscillations (Figs.~\ref{fig3}(c,d)).
-During the occurrence of intermittent oscillations, epochs of low amplitude aperiodic fluctuations appear amidst epochs of large amplitude periodic oscillations in an apparently random manner (see inset in Fig.~\ref{fig3}(d)-(iii)).
-With an increase in $L_c$, we also notice that the dominant frequency ($f_d$) of $p^{\prime}$ signal shifts gradually towards lower values (compare Fig.~\ref{fig3}(a)-(ii) to Fig.~\ref{fig3}(e)-(ii)).
-An increase in the length of the coupling tube $L_c$ introduces acoustics of corresponding lower frequency in the combustor, thus reducing the dominant frequency of the $p^{\prime}$ signal.
-Also, the spectral magnitude of the dominant frequency decreases continuously such that the power spectrum appears broadband during the state of suppression of thermoacoustic instability.
-The scalogram plots during this transition show an increase in discontinuities in the variation of dominant spectral amplitude of the signal (Fig.~\ref{fig3}(b)-(iii) to Fig.~\ref{fig3}(d)-(iii)), and these discontinuities increase during complete suppression of thermoacoustic instability (Fig.~\ref{fig3}(e)-(iii)).
+As the suppression of thermoacoustic instability is approached on increasing $L_{\text{c}}$, the dynamics of $p^{\prime}$ signal changes from the state of large amplitude LCOs (Fig.~\ref{fig3}b) to low-amplitude chaotic oscillations (Fig.~\ref{fig3}e) via a regime of intermittent oscillations (Figs.~\ref{fig3}c and \ref{fig3}d).
+During the occurrence of intermittent oscillations, epochs of low-amplitude aperiodic fluctuations appear amidst epochs of large amplitude periodic oscillations in an apparently random manner (see inset in Fig.~\ref{fig3}d-i and Fig.~\ref{fig3}d-iii).
+With an increase in $L_{\text{c}}$, we also notice that the dominant frequency ($f_d$) of $p^{\prime}$ signal shifts gradually towards lower values (compare Fig.~\ref{fig3}a-ii to Fig.~\ref{fig3}e-ii).
+Similar observation has been observed in a variety of systems subjected to self-delayed feedback \cite{flunkert2007suppressing, scholl2009time, dai2015time}, where a change of the natural frequency of an oscillator in a sawtooth fashion is reported with an increase in the coupling time delay.
+As the change in $L_{\text{c}}$ corresponds to a change in the acoustic feedback delay in our system, we attribute the change in the peak spectral frequency ($f_d$) of $p^{\prime}$ signals to the change in the length of the coupling tube.
+Furthermore, we notice that the spectral magnitude of $f_d$ decreases continuously such that the power spectrum appears broadband during the state of amplitude death.
+The scalogram plots during this transition show an increase in discontinuities in the variation of the dominant spectral amplitude of the signal (Fig.~\ref{fig3}b-iii to Fig.~\ref{fig3}d-iii), where these discontinuities increase as we approach the state of amplitude death (Fig.~\ref{fig3}e-iii).